-High risk of violent crime (armed robbery, home invasion, and sexual assault) and risk of petty crime exist throughout the country, especially in Dili (particularly in areas frequented by foreigners, such as beaches and Timor Plaza).
+Moderate risk of violent crime (armed robbery, home robbery, sexual assault [including verbal and physical harassment], gang-related violence, and assault) and petty crime exists throughout the country, especially in Dili (particularly in areas frequented by foreigners, such as beaches and Timor Plaza).
 Theft of valuables from unattended vehicles is common.

 Rent water sports equipment from reputable operators.
 Scuba dive only with personnel certified by PADI or NAUI, and use equipment only from PADI- or NAUI-certified dive operators.